-Sophomore Year: Thirty hours to a non-profit agency that serves the least fortunate of God’s people
+Sophomore Year: 30 hours of service to a non-profit agency that serves the least fortunate of God’s people

-Junior Year: Fifteen hours, consisting of five hours shared with the school (optional) and ten hours to an outside, non-profit agency
+Junior Year: 15 hours consisting of five hours of service to the school and ten hours to an outside non-profit agency*

-Senior Year: Fifteen hours, consisting of five hours shared with the school (optional) and ten hours to an outside, non-profit agency
+Senior Year: 15 hours consisting of five hours of service to the school and ten hours to an outside non-profit agency*

-Some of the non-profits where our students have volunteered are:
+Some of the non-profit organizations where our students have volunteered include:

 Local senior centers, Mercy Learning Center, Milford Boys and Girls Clubs, Beth-El Center, and Homes for The Brave.
 For a full list of community service opportunities, please contact Religion Department Chair Damien Connolly (contact info below).

 The prestigious Frances Warde Service Award is given annually to any student who accumulates 100 or more hours of service in one school year.
 For the form to record your service hours for this award, please click here.